New Searsol typing classes starting in Drogheda, Louth in January 2023!

 The younger the student age the longer they will take to learn how to touch type.
-At Searsol, we believe the best age start to touch type is from the age of eight.
+At Searsol, we believe the best age to start to touch type is the age of eight.
 We feel any younger than eight years old, a student is just not ready to learn to touch type successfully due to the size of their hands and lack of concentration.

-If a student has a learning difficulty such as dyslexia, dyspraxia (DCD), dysgraphia, then this student will take longer to learn how to touch type compared to a student that doesn’t have these learning difficulties.
+If a student has a learning difficulty such as dyslexia, dyspraxia (DCD), or dysgraphia, then this student will take longer to learn how to touch type compared to a student that doesn’t have these learning difficulties.
 We feel for these students classroom learning is the best solution for a child that has learning differences.
 At Searsol, we offer a free trial for students who want to experience our classroom learning.
 A free trial is available by clicking on the following link (Ireland only).
 We also offer a free seven-day trial online click on the following link

 How long does it take to learn how to touch-typing?